huchenlei/ComfyUI_omost/README.md

 ]
 ```

 Region condition part converts the JSON condition to ComfyUI's area format.
 Under the hood, it is calling `ConditioningSetMask` node to set non-overlap area for each cond.
-The current region condition differs with original omost repo a lot, so expect a large difference there.
+According to https://github.com/lllyasviel/Omost#regional-prompter, original Omost repo is using method 3, while ComfyUI's built-in method is method 2.
+So expect there to be some
+difference on results.
+I will implement ComfyUI version of [densediffusion](https://github.com/naver-ai/DenseDiffusion) soon.

 There are 2 overlap methods:
 - Overlay: The layer on top completely overwrites layer below